De-Kalo/worthy-kafka-client/README.md

 For this purpose, the init function requires the declaration of all topics and event names that the user is expecting to produce or consume.
 An attempt to produce events that were not pre-declared will result in a failure.
-Similarly, event names that are produced to topics that service is listening to, but that were not declared - will not be sent to a callback and will simply disappear.
+Similarly, events in topics the service is listening to, but that were not declared - will not be sent to a callback.
+Instead they will be discarded.

 The library will verify that all declared topics exist, and if they do not - it will create them at service initialization time.